Dave-team/Knowledge-base/Career.md

   - Remind yourself that a calm mind would allow me to present with more clarity as I'll be focused on providing value to those in the sessions as opposed to being selfishly stuck in my own mind.
 I
   - Just take it easy
   - Track the things you're doing during the week to avoid not knowing what to say
+  - Separate your personality and life from your work.
+I speak for the work I did, not for myself.
+  - It's just part of the job
+  - I always perform to the best of my ability and that's all I can do.

 ## Non team meetings
 - Do your homework